 Here are a few ideas:

-- Hold a virtual press conference with your county’s public health director, county commissioners and small business owners to discuss the effects of the COVID-19 pandemic and what your county is doing to mitigate the public health and economic crisis
+- Hold a virtual press conference with your county’s public health director, county commissioners and small business owners and residents to discuss the effects of the COVID-19 pandemic and what your county is doing to mitigate the public health and economic crisis

 - Issue a press release on how your county is investing federal coronavirus relief funding